tsgates/arch-wiki-markdown/wiki/All_Mouse_Buttons_Working.md

     "xvkbd  -text 3"
            m:0x0 + b:12

-if you want to check your mouse buttons number use xev.
+If you want to check your mouse buttons number use xev.
 Don't forget to type capital letters in xvkbd -text usage and to escape opening bracket with \, or you get simply [Shift] written.